Home » Programs Overview » Competitive Club Options

 Tryouts are required for all three competitive-level programs:

-Your coaches grasp the necessity of catering to diverse athlete needs at the competitive levels.
-Some aim for National-Level roster spots, seeking intensive training, competition, and supplemental programs.
-Others simply enjoy training and playing volleyball and are content with the Provincial-level commitment.
-Regional-level coaches are preparing young athletes for different levels of volleyball aspirations by guiding athletes to hone their skills during intense practice drills and experiencing competition within the region.
+We cater to diverse athlete needs at the competitive levels.
+Some athletes aim for National-Level roster spots, seeking intensive training, competition, and supplemental programs.
+Others simply enjoy training and playing volleyball and find the Provincial-level commitment a perfect fit.
+Regional-level coaches guide athletes to hone their skills during intense practice drills and prepares them for the competitive experience within the region.

 Click on each program below to view fees and payment options.
 View “Financial Assistance” section in the web site footer for options for families in financial need.